L'Est Républicain: 1945-1997: Resuming development

-In 1977, a survey by the Center for the Study of Advertising Media (CESP) placed L'Est Républicain group in fourth place in the French daily press with 1,356,000 readers.
+In 1977, a survey by the Center for the Study of Advertising Media (CESP) placed the L'Est Républicain group in fourth place in the French daily press with 1,356,000 readers.
 In June 1979, the newspaper was building new premises in Houdemont, in the suburbs of Nancy.
 In 1985, all departments, except the local editorial office in Nancy, moved to the new premises.

 Since 1982, all editions of L'Est Républicain were printed in offset.
 In 1983, Gérard Lignac, who had been administrator of the newspaper since 1966, became its president.
 In 1989, the newspaper celebrated its centenary by opening its doors to 15,000 readers.

 On 6 June 1990 the newspaper launched a daily Braille edition, the first in Europe and the second in the world.

 In April 1994, L'Est Républicain was a partner with M6 for the production of the local 6 Minutes Nancy, later renamed Le Six 'Nancy.